apideck-libraries/portman/README.md

   - **overwrite (Boolean true/false | Default: true)** : Overwrites the request body value OR attaches the value to the original request body value.
   - **remove (Boolean true/false | Default: false)** : Removes the request body property, including the value.

+- **overwriteRequestSecurity (Object)** :

+  A Postman RequestAuthDefinition object that will be applied to the request.

 For more details, review the [overwrites example](https://github.com/apideck-libraries/portman/tree/main/examples/testsuite-overwrites).

 <hr>